casangi/casadocs/docs/api/configuration.rst

 - *datapath*              : list of paths where CASA should search for runtime data
 - *rundata*               : location to update runtime data
 - *logfile*               : log file path/name
+- *nologfile*             : do not create a log file when True, default False
+- *log2term*              : print log output to terminal when True (in addition to any logfile and CASA logger), default False
+- *nologger*              : do not start the CASA logger when True, default False
+- *nogui*                 : the IPython prompt color scheme.
+Must be one of "Neutral", "NoColor", "Linux" or "LightBG", default "Neutral".
+If an invalid color is given a warning message is printed and logged but CASA continues using the default color.
+- *agg*                   : startup without a graphical backend if True, default False
+- *pipeline*              : attempt to load the pipeline modules if True, default False.
+- *iplog*                 : create and use an IPython log in the current directory if True, default False.
 - *telemetry_enabled*     : allow anonymous usage reporting, default True
 - *crashreporter_enabled* : allow anonymous crash reporting, default True
+- *user_site*             : include the user's local site-packages in the python path if True.
+Normally these are excluded to avoid any conflicts with CASA modules (when False, the default).

 The configuration file is a standard python script, so any valid python syntax and libraries can be used.
 A typical config.py file might look something like this: